MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - **Animator Component**: Attach to GameObjects to manage animation states, transitions, and parameters, enabling complex character behaviors.

 ### 🔊 Audio System (FMOD)
-- **FMOD Integration**: Leverage FMOD for high-quality audio playback, including 2D/3D sound, spatialization, and real-time effects.
+- **FMOD Integration**: Leverage FMOD for high-quality audio playbook, including 2D/3D sound, spatialization, and real-time effects.
 - **Audio Components**: Add sound sources and listeners to GameObjects, with support for music, ambient sounds, and SFX.
 - **Audio Manager**: Centralized control for all audio events, volume, and playback states.